AseptSoft Core Documentation

 Valve Hover Inspector

-The Valve Hover Inspector lets you quickly inspect and interact with valves directly on the P&ID drawing by simply hovering your mouse over them.
-A floating popup appears showing the valve's current state, all available states, the valve's behavior across process steps, and equipment module memberships — all without opening any dialog or selecting the valve.
+The Valve Hover Inspector lets you quickly inspect and interact with Engineering Items directly on the P&ID drawing by simply hovering your mouse over them.
+A floating popup appears showing the item's current state, all available states, the item's behavior across process steps, and Equipment Module memberships — all without opening any dialog or selecting the item.

-💡 Why use it: During design review or process configuration, you often need to check valve states across steps, adjust a percentage, or quickly switch states.
-The hover inspector eliminates the need to open editors — just point at a valve and interact immediately.
+💡 Why use it: During design review or process configuration, you often need to check Engineering Item states across steps, adjust a percentage, or quickly switch states.
+The hover inspector eliminates the need to open editors — just point at an item and interact immediately.

 ⚙️ Enabling the Valve Hover Inspector